-Ensemble DA experiments in which conventional observations were actively assimilated and 205 SEVIRI brightness temperatures were passively monitored were performed using the Kilometerscale Ensemble Data Assimilation (KENDA) system (Schraff et al. 2016) developed by the 207 Deutscher Wetterdienst (DWD).
-The KENDA system is based on the local ensemble transform 208 Kalman filter method described by Hunt et al. (2007) and uses the Consortium for Small-scale Modeling (COSMO) model (Baldauf et al. 2011) as the NWP model.
-During this study, ra-210 diosonde, surface, wind profiler, and aircraft observations, were actively assimilated using a 1-h 211 assimilation window, whereas SEVIRI 6.2 μ m and 7.3 μ m brightness temperatures were passively monitored.
-With KENDA, 4-D assimilation capabilities are obtained through inclusion of the ob-213 servation operators within the COSMO model so that the model equivalents can be computed at the exact observation times during the forward integration of the ensemble.
-Temporally and spatially varying covariance inflation values are obtained at each grid point through a combination 216 of multiplicative covariance inflation based on Anderson and Anderson (1999) and the relaxation 217 to prior perturbations approach described by Zhang et al. (2004).
-Covariance localization is performed by updating the analysis at each grid point using only those observations located within 219 a specified distance of the grid point.
-The vertical localization scale is fixed, but increases with 220 height, whereas the horizontal scale is determined adaptively.
-For more detailed information about 221 the KENDA system, the reader is referred to Schraff et al. (2016).
-222 spacing.
-Lateral boundary conditions were obtained at hourly intervals from the 7-km resolution COSMO-EU domain run at the DWD, which in turn is driven by boundary conditions provided 226 by the Icosahedral non-hydrostatic (ICON) model (Zangl et al. 2015).
-The COSMO-DE domain 227 covers approximately 1200 x 1200 km and contains 50 vertical levels that are terrain-following in the lower troposphere and become horizontally flat in the upper troposphere and stratosphere.
-The 229 model top is located at 22 km (i.e. about 40 hPa).
-The DA experiments employed 40 ensemble 230 members along with a deterministic run that is initialized by applying the Kalman gain matrix from 231 the assimilation update to the deterministic model background.
-The ensemble and deterministic runs were initialized at 00 UTC on 16 May 2014 and then updated at hourly intervals during a 233 5-day period ending at 00 UTC on 21 May 2014.
+Ensemble DA experiments in which conventional observations were actively assimilated and SEVIRI brightness temperatures were passively monitored were performed using the Kilometer-scale Ensemble Data Assimilation (KENDA) system (Schraff et al. 2016) developed by the German Weather Service Deutscher Wetterdienst (DWD).
+The KENDA system is based on the local ensemble transform Kalman filter method described by Hunt et al. (2007) and uses the Consortium for Small-Scale Modeling (COSMO) Model (Baldauf et al. 2011) as the NWP model.
+During this study, radiosonde, surface, wind profiler, and aircraft observations, were actively assimilated using a 1-h assimilation window, whereas SEVIRI 6.2- and 7.3-μm brightness temperatures were passively monitored.
+With KENDA, 4D assimilation capabilities are obtained through inclusion of the observation operators within the COSMO Model so that the model equivalents can be computed at the exact observation times during the forward integration of the ensemble.
+Temporally and spatially varying covariance inflation values are obtained at each grid point through a combination of multiplicative covariance inflation based on Anderson and Anderson (1999) and the relaxation to prior perturbations approach described by Zhang et al. (2004).
+Covariance localization is performed by updating the analysis at each grid point using only those observations located within a specified distance of the grid point.
+The vertical localization scale is fixed, but increases with height, whereas the horizontal scale is determined adaptively.
+For more detailed information about the KENDA system, the reader is referred to Schraff et al. (2016).

+This study uses output from ensemble DA experiments that were performed on the COSMO-DE domain covering all of Germany and parts of surrounding countries with 2.8-km horizontal grid spacing.
+Lateral boundary conditions were obtained at hourly intervals from the 7-km resolution COSMO-EU domain run at the DWD, which in turn is driven by boundary conditions provided by the Icosahedral Nonhydrostatic (ICON) model (Zangl et al. 2015).
+The COSMO-DE domain covers approximately 1200 km × 1200 km and contains 50 vertical levels that are terrain following in the lower troposphere and become horizontally flat in the upper troposphere and stratosphere.
+The model top is located at 22 km (i.e., about 40 hPa).
+The DA experiments employed 40 ensemble members along with a deterministic run that is initialized by applying the Kalman gain matrix from the assimilation update to the deterministic model background.
+The ensemble and deterministic runs were initialized at 0000 UTC 16 May 2014 and then updated at hourly intervals during a 5-day period ending at 0000 UTC 21 May 2014.